-If you are considering orchiectomy of your cat, you should definitely have in mind the positive impact it’s going to have on your pet.
+If you are considering the orchiectomy of your cat, you should have in mind the positive impact it will have on your pet.

 Neutering or spaying makes cats live longer and stay healthy.

-It’s the natural protection from reproduction, which helps to avoid the case of unwanted kitty babies that are often being euthanized.
+It’s the natural protection from reproduction, which helps avoid unwanted kitty babies that are often being euthanized.

 Moreover, castrated cats don’t bleed and mark territories.

-They are less aggressive and build more trust with a human, so why won’t you give it a shot?
+They are less aggressive and build more trust with humans, so why won’t you give it a shot?